itp-dwd/2020-spring/README.md

 ### Studio
 ### Assignment
-* Build on your previous werk.
+* Build on your previous work.
 * Create an API using Express.js.
 * Use AJAX to fetch data from your API.
 * Update your HTML with the fetched data.